ssl105/Raytracing-Images/index.md

 **BRDF:**
 ![image20](images/hw4/mis_brdf.png)

 We can combine both these sampling methods, NEE and BRDF, so that BRDF is emphasized on reflective portions of the scene and NEE is emphasized everywhere else.
-This method is called multiple importance sampling and is simpler in theory, but much more difficult to implement.
+This method is called multiple importance sampling(MIS) and is simpler in theory, but much more difficult to implement.

-The image below uses multiple importance sampling to combine both NEE and BRDF sampling methods.
+The image below uses MIS to combine both NEE and BRDF sampling methods.
 ![image21](images/hw4/mis.png)

+Here is a scene of the stanford dragon again using MIS and russian roulette.
 ![image22](images/hw4/dragon.png)

+# Acknowledgments

+The images shown here are produced for the homework assignments of CSE 168 at UCSD Fall 2021 taught by Professor Ravi Ramamoorthi.